MoT guide: how much does it cost, how long does it take and what happens if your car fails?

 Bonnet, boot and door catches

-If the door handles, boot and bonnet releases are sticky, try oiling them before the test, since they could spell a fail if they don’t work properly.
+If your car’s door handles, boot and bonnet releases are sticky, try oiling them before the test, since they could spell a fail if they don’t work properly.

 Battery and electrics